-ii) CARB's ACT Rule is not a reasonable means to achieve the accelerated deployment of MD and HD ZEVs in New Jersey
+ii) CARB's ACT Rule is not well-suited to the accelerated deployment of MD and HD ZEVs in Maine

-The DEP's proposal to "opt-in" to CARB's ACT Program is more likely to hinder, rather than promote, the emerging market for zero-emission commercial vehicles.
-In brief, the ACT Rule amounts to a naked sales mandate that requires manufacturers to sell a prescribed increasing number of zero-emission MD and HD vehicles, without any corresponding ZEV-purchase requirements.
-Consequently, instead of buying ZEV trucks, fleet customers in New Jersey may simply choose to purchase other less expensive conventionally-fueled trucks, or to continue maintaining their existing trucks.
+Previously, EMA commented extensively on CARB's development of the ACT Rule.
+Copies of those comments are attached for your reference.
+As they describe, EMA's over-arching concern is that the structure of CARB's ACT Regulation threatens to hinder, not promote, the emerging market for zero-emission commercial vehicles.
+In brief, the ACT Rule amounts to a naked sales mandate that requires manufacturers to sell a prescribed number of zero-emission medium- and heavy-duty vehicles, without any corresponding ZEV-purchase incentives.
+Consequently, instead of buying ZEV trucks, fleet customers may simply choose to purchase other less expensive truck technologies, or to continue maintaining their existing trucks.

-In that regard, MD and HD ZEVs have higher initial purchase costs (2 to 3 times higher), higher current overall life-cycle costs and lower utility (i.e., it takes more ZEVs to do the work) than conventionally-fueled vehicles, and the ACT Rule fails to consider the significant financial incentives needed to make MD and HD ZEVs a viable investment for a trucking business.
-Further, the ACT Rule does not address or provide for the comprehensive and robust charging and refueling infrastructure that will be needed at fleet facilities to operate the mandated ZEVs, the build-out of which will be expensive, complicated, and time-consuming.
+In that regard, MD and HD ZEVs currently have substantially higher purchase prices (2-to-3 times higher than conventionally-fueled trucks), higher life-cycle costs, and lower utility (i.e., less cargo room) than conventionally-fueled vehicles.
+The ACT Rule fails to consider the significant financial incentives needed to make MD and HD ZEVs an attractive investment for a trucking business.
+Further, the ACT Rule does not address or provide in any way for the extensive charging and refueling infrastructure that will be needed at fleet facilities to operate the mandated ZEVs, the build-out of which will be expensive, complicated, and time-consuming.
+An effective MD/HD ZEV program needs to include significant and sustained ZEV-purchase incentives, and significant and sustained public investments in ZEV infrastructure build-out and related costs.
+The ACT Rule does not address any of those necessary elements, and so will not result in an effective ZEV program for MD and HD ZEVs.